Fork me on GitHub

-Force strict types declaration in all files.
+Force a strict types mode in all files.

-This rule is RISKY¶
+This rule is RISKY

-Forcing strict types will stop non strict code from working.
+Enabling strict types will stop non strict code from working.

-This rule is CONFIGURABLE¶
+This rule is CONFIGURABLE

 Whether existing strict_types=? should be preserved and not overridden.